MichaelCurrin/dev-resources/resources/javascript/minifiers.md

 Minifying the JS code will make it faster for a browser to download and use, at the cost of becoming impractical for a human to read.

+Here are some changes applied:

 - Rename variables and functions to short names.
 - Remove whitespace.
 - Strips comments.
 - Combines files.
+- Tree shaking - remove unused code when importing a library.

 ## Browser tools